 It can be tricky trying to find love online while also trying to avoid being scammed, but it is possible!
 Just use the link a few paragraphs above to do reverse image searches of any photos they have available on their profile, and if nothing comes up, it’s more likely that they are who they say they are.

 My best advice that I can give you to take away from this article is that these scammers do not discriminate and they know no boundaries– they will take and take until you physically put it to a stop, or until you have nothing left to give, then they ghost you!
-Always be safe when it comes to online dating and Nigerian romance scams!
+Always be safe and run a background check when it comes to online dating and Nigerian romance scams!